elsassph/modular-haxe-example/readme.md

 	Require.module('module1').then(moduleLoaded, moduleFailed);

+	function moduleLoaded(name) {
+		new Module1(); // that's all
+    }

 Note: the code is probably not super robust, but it works in modern browsers.
+Node isn't supported but it should be easy to do.